glowbom/Glowbom/Glowbyverse.md

 ## Stay tuned

 The project is in active development, and we're super excited to add more features and gaming mechanics soon.
+Future versions of **Glowbyverse** will also include deep integration with design tools to make the apps look unique.

 ## Feedback